SirwanAfifi/sirwanafifi.github.io/_posts/2016-07-02-Delegates.md

 int result = s(5, 6);
 {% endhighlight %}

-### Delegate advantages
+### Advantages of Delegate

 - Delegates are type safe, It means that the C# compiler checks the function signatures of a Delegate when you use them at runtime.
 - Can be used to define callback functions.
 - Can be dynamically switched at runtime.

 ### Real World example
-Suppose that you want to implement something like a [Repeater](https://msdn.microsoft.com/en-us/library/system.web.ui.webcontrols.repeater(v=vs.85).aspx) control in your ASP.NET MVC application, If you probably know a Repeater is(was) server side databound control in ASP.NET WebForm for displaying information, It had a lot of flexability becuase you had complete control over the your markup.
+Suppose that you want to implement something like a [Repeater](https://msdn.microsoft.com/en-us/library/system.web.ui.webcontrols.repeater(v=vs.85).aspx) control in your ASP.NET MVC application, As you probably know a Repeater is(was) server side databound control in ASP.NET WebForm for displaying information, It had a lot of flexability becuase you had complete control over the your markup.
 {% highlight csharp %}
 public static class Helpers
 {